appsquickly/typhoon/README.md

 #### JSON (@#$*@*) ???

 Ummm, someone on Twitter suggested Json (I kid you not!), but I don't think I'll be saying anything more on that one.
-The thing is, it was actually someone who's work I respect very much, but that suggestion sure did baffle me.
+The thing is, it was actually someone who's work I respect very much.
+That suggestion sure did baffle me, though.
 Waaaohhh man!

 ####So XML is the winner.
 It provides the features that I stated above.
 And also: